Damitwhy/NA-Share/README.md

   - Users have shown what they will expect of NA-Share with experience of other social sites and is reflected within their user stories, keeping NA-Share consistent with those technologies is an important factor in its design and functionality.

 - **Hierarchy**
-  - Keeping the site simple helps Users navigate NA-Share intuitively, having most of the action on the Home page allows users to find the shares and sharing experience without complication but still having navigation within easy reach via NA=Share's Nav-Bar keeping users informed.
+  - Keeping the site simple helps Users navigate NA-Share intuitively, having most of the action on the Home page allows users to find the shares and sharing experience without complication but still having navigation within easy reach via NA-Share's Nav-Bar keeping users informed.

 - **Context**
   - How users interact with NA-Share is important, so responsive design is the foundation of NA-Share's structure, making NA-Share accessible to most if not all devices.